CulleyHarrelson/find-replace.sh/README.md

 # find-replace

-`find-replace` is a versatile shell script for performing global find and replace operations using `sed`.
+`find-replace` is a shell script for performing global find and replace operations using `sed`.
 It provides a user-friendly wrapper around `sed`, making it easier to manage and apply complex text transformations across multiple files.

 ## Origins